mmbman/Katagiri/1984-01-04-Blue-Cliff-Record-Case-50.md

 **Question:** You said, when you do something, you have to think of tomorrow, or some moment ahead.
 But isn’t it possible you use your human speculation and are doing things the wrong way?

 **Katagiri Roshi:** Yes.
 That’s why... you should read *Genjokoan*.
-In *Genjokoan*, Dogen Zenji talks about the full presence of individuals, taking the example of firewood and ashes.
+In *Genjokoan*, Dōgen Zenji talks about the full presence of individuals, taking the example of firewood and ashes.
 That’s an interesting example.
-And in that chapter, Dogen Zenji mentions all beings, each dharma is at the *dharma stage*.
+And in that chapter, Dōgen Zenji mentions all beings, each dharma is at the *dharma stage*.
 “Dharma stage” means completely *mind to mind in mutual accord*.
 Everything exists according to *mind to mind in mutual accord*, before you think.
 This is our human nature, and the nature of all sentient beings.
 That’s why we can live like this, in peace and harmony.

 But the moment when you see the human world or trees through human speculation, there is a complication there.

-So, Dogen Zenji says, “Each dharma is at the dharma stage.”
+So, Dōgen Zenji says, “Each dharma is at the dharma stage.”
 Even though there is a before and after, the before and after is cut off exactly.
 In other words, no before and after.
 Because in terms of the time process, no before and after.
 Because moment appears and disappears, right there, simultaneously.
 And then when one moment disappears, next moment appears.
 But this moment already has disappeared.

 So from this point, in the time process, everything is completely independent.
 So from this point, no before and no after.
 So all you have to do is do your best right now.
 Devote yourself to do something right now.
 That is *shikan*.
 Okay?
 One-pointedness.